m-r-slaughter/m-r-slaughter.github.io/_posts/2019-04-09-Getting-back-on-the-horse.md

 ---
 layout: post
-title: "Getting Back on the Horse"
+title: Getting Back on the Horse
 date: 2019-04-09
 ---